yka-sas/meeko-terms/terms-en.md

 ### 10.1.
 Site and Plateform

+### 10.1.1 Content of the Internet Site

 The Client acknowledges that the content of the Internet Site, in particular the articles, marks, logos and images, are the property of YKA or the subject of a user license for YKA.

 YKA retains the rights relating to all elements of the Services made available for the Client and, more generally, the Platform enabling provision of the Services.

 The Client is prohibited from using, distributing, copying, reproducing, modifying, falsifying or transmitting any element belonging to YKA, in any way and on any media.

+### 10.1.2 Elements provided by the Client

+The Client declares that it owns all the intellectual property rights governing the personalisation element of the Client Account interface (in particular text, graphics, photos, still or animated images, sound bands, databases, downloadable or other programmes, logos, brands) or that it has the appropriate permissions for use.

+For the sole purpose of these terms and conditions, the Client shall grant YKA a license to use, reproduce and represent these elements on the Platform at no cost, for the term of the Contract and for the purposes of carrying out its Services, making it possible to personalise the Account interface.

+To this effect, the Client guarantees YKA against any risk of eviction and all ensuing consequences.

+If YKA is importuned in this respect, it shall notify the Client, which must immediately take measures to end any interference with use and shall be solely responsible for expenses incurred in any defence required and compensate YKA for any damage, interest and costs that it may have been ordered to pay in this respect by a court ruling.

 ### 10.2.
 Provisions applying to Files